ajitpal/markdown-converter-ui/README.md

 ![Markdown Converter UI](docs/screenshots/app_screenshot.png)

 A streamlined web interface for converting various file formats to Markdown using the [MarkItDown](https://github.com/microsoft/markitdown/) library from Microsoft.
+Transform any document into clean, LLM-ready Markdown with this powerful conversion tool.

+## 🧠 LLM-Ready Document Conversion

+Markdown Converter UI leverages Microsoft's MarkItDown, an open-source server that transforms virtually any document into clean, LLM-ready Markdown:

+- **Universal Format Support**: Convert PDFs, PowerPoint presentations, Word documents, audio files, and even images into consistent Markdown
+- **Advanced Processing**: Extracts EXIF data, performs OCR on images, generates transcripts from audio, and adds AI-generated image captions
+- **LLM Integration**: Seamlessly prepare documents for local LLM applications like Cursor, Windsurf, Cline, and Claude Desktop
+- **AI Workflow Optimization**: Instantly prepare data for fine-tuning and RAG (Retrieval-Augmented Generation) workflows without manual cleanup
+- **Scalable Document Processing**: Batch support for processing multiple documents simultaneously

+This tool effectively serves as an AI data engineer in your workflow, turning any knowledge base into prompt-ready content for AI assistants.

 ## 🚀 Features